Cost of Attendance

 Replacement of Lost Meal Plan/I. D. Card (Subject to Change)

 A $25.00 fee is required of all students who apply for the replacement of a lost meal plan or I. D. card.

 Tuition and Fees Payment Option

 Each student is to select one of the following alternatives for the payment of tuition and fees:

 - Full payment of tuition and fees is required prior to the beginning of each semester in accordance with published deadlines in the Academic Calendar.
-Accepted financial aid can be used to hold class schedules and make required payment.
+Accepted financial aid can be used to hold class schedules and make the required payment.
 Failure to pay will result in the deletion of all courses.
 Tuition and fee bills are not mailed to students but available online through Self Service>Student Finance>View/Print Registration Statement.

-- Emergency Loan Payment Plan(Subject to Change).
+- Emergency Payment Plan(Subject to Change).
 This plan is intended as an alternative method for students who may be receiving financial aid after the initial, established due date of the term.
-Students will accept this plan at beginning of each term in the online payment system.
-The Emergency Loan Plan will not require a down payment when enrolling but will push total semester charges to future payment dates.
-An installment fee of $25 will be added to the semester balance for those selecting the Emergency Loan Plan.
+Students will accept this plan at the beginning of each term in the online payment system.
+The Emergency Payment Plan will not require a down payment when enrolling but will push total semester charges to future payment dates.
+An installment fee of $25 will be added to the semester balance for those selecting the Emergency Payment Plan.
 Late payment fees may be assessed if installment payments are not made.
 Accepted financial aid awards will be used as payments in this plan also.

 Delinquent Payment Penalty (Subject to Change)

 As provided by law, any student who fails to make full payment of tuition and all fees by the due date may be prohibited from registering for classes until full payment is made.
 In addition, the following charges apply:

 - A charge of $25.00 for delinquent payments.
 Any student who does not make installment payments by the established installment plan due dates will be charged a delinquent payment fee of $25.00 for each payment that is delinquent.